Academany/BioAcademy-Handbook/new_and_aspiring_labs_basic_requirement.md

 ## Basic Requirements for bio Academy Participation

-Here are the basic requirements and expectations for any lab that wishes to participate in the the bio Academy course.
+Here are the basic requirements and expectations for any lab that wishes to participate in the the Bio Academy course.

-Your lab MUST be equipped with the ALL necessary digital fabrication machines, electronics components and other supplies to be able to participate in the Academy.
+Your lab MUST be equipped with the ALL necessary machines, electronics components, consumables and other supplies to be able to participate in the Academy.
 Labs that are not properly equipped are not eligible to participate in the Academy, as the students will not be able to complete the course.

 As this is a bleeding edge program, hardware and electronics specification is continually being updated.
 For the most up-to-date list of recommended machines and supplies, see: [the bio Lab Inventory ](http://bio.academany.org/doc/inventory)